-President Ballard is 93 years old.
+President Ballard passed away on November 12, 2023 at the age of 95.
 He was born in 1928, the same year that the Church bought the Hill Cumorah (as depicted in the T. C. Christensen film, The Fighting Preacher).

 How is M. Russell Ballard related to Hyrum Smith?

-President M. Russell Ballard is the great-grandson of Hyrum Smith.
+President M. Russell Ballard was the great-grandson of Hyrum Smith.
 His ancestor was martyred in the Carthage Jail with his brother, the Prophet Joseph Smith, on June 27, 1844.

 Is M. Russell Ballard related to Joseph Smith?